-For the last four years, Melinda Gulick has had her own management consulting firm focused on strategic planning, governance, fundraising, communications and sustainable business planning primarily for nonprofit organizations and periodically served in Interim CEO and Executive Director roles.
-She has been honored by the Junior League of Phoenix with the Sandra Day O’Connor Award, Scottsdale Leadership with the Frank W. Hodges Alumni Achievement Award, the Phoenix Business Journal as one of the Outstanding Women in Business and by Trends Magazine as a Trendsetter.
-She serves on the boards of the Scottsdale Area Chamber of Commerce, the Phoenix Women’s Board of the Steele Children’s Research Center, the Scottsdale Charros Foundation and the Desert Foundation Auxiliary.
+She has been honored by the Junior League of Phoenix with the Sandra Day O’Connor Award, by Scottsdale Leadership with the Frank W. Hodges Alumni Achievement Award, by the Phoenix Business Journal as one of the Outstanding Women in Business and by Trends Magazine as a Trendsetter.
+In 2020, she was inducted into the Scottsdale History Hall of Fame.
+She serves on the boards of the Scottsdale Area Chamber of Commerce and the Scottsdale Charros Foundation.
 She is the past chair of the McDowell Sonoran Conservancy and received the first-ever Arizona Cox Conserves Heroes Award in recognition of her advocacy and volunteer work for the McDowell Sonoran Preserve.
-She is a graduate of both Valley Leadership and Scottsdale Leadership and has been active in numerous local city elections, school bond and override campaign committees.
+She is a graduate of both Valley Leadership and Scottsdale Leadership and has been active in numerous local city elections as well as school bond and override campaign committees.

 Ms. Gulick holds a Bachelor of Arts degree from Southern Methodist University.
-She lives in Phoenix with her two young sons, Zane and Jace, and three rescue dogs, Liberty, Beau and Nigel.
+She lives in Phoenix with her two young sons, Zane and Jace, and three rescue dogs – Beau, Nigel and Hugo.